How to Hack Your Breathing to Optimize Physical and Mental Recovery and Prevent Overtraining

 During stress, breathing tends to speed up.
 We’ve already seen the connection between stress and disease.
 What’s more, very fast breathing is the #1 predictor of heart attacks in hospital patients.

 Now let’s look at a few benefits of slow breathing:

-- Slow breathing engages the diaphragm.
+- Slow, nose breathing engages the diaphragm.
 Which is connected to the vagus nerve.